hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

       from .autonotebook import tqdm as notebook_tqdm

-Note that in the code above we defined some experiment parameters that are unique to the current experiment and we'll use MLflow and Azure ML to log and track such parameters for the current experiment.
+Note that in the code above we defined some experiment parameters that are unique to the current experiment and we'll use MLflow and AzureML to log and track such parameters for the current experiment.

 ```python